Is my giving any of Jesus’ business?

 Aaron Christie is pastor at Trinity, Waukesha, Wisconsin.

-This is the second article in a three-part series on giving.
+This is the final article in a three-part series on giving.
 This series follows the outline of the congregational stewardship program, 10 for 10.

 Do you have a manuscript, idea, or story from your own life you’d like to share for use in Forward in Christ or on wels.net?
 Use our online form to share it to our editorial office for consideration.